|About this course:|

 The assignments will cover the following elements:

-The Associated Board of the Royal Schools of Music (ABRSM) allows you to use Open University (OU) courses as substitutions for the usual ABRSM prerequisites.
-This course can be used as a substitution for the ABRSM Grade 6 Theory, which is one of the two prerequisites required for entry to the DipABRSM Principles of Instrumental/Vocal Teaching.
+The Associated Board of the Royal Schools of Music (ABRSM) allows you to use Open University (OU) modules as substitutions for the usual ABRSM prerequisites.
+This module can be used as a substitution for the ABRSM Grade 6 Theory, which is one of the two prerequisites required for entry to the DipABRSM Principles of Instrumental/Vocal Teaching.
 Visit the ABRSM website for more information.

 Students who studied this course also studied at some time: